-The Center offers short-term Research Fellowships and nine-month Dissertation Writing Fellowships for scholars in the history of science, technology and medicine.
-Fellows use offices in the Center’s facility in Center City Philadelphia and have ready access to events and activities at consortium member institutions as well as throughout Philadelphia’s vibrant academic and cultural communities.
+The Consortium offers short-term Research Fellowships, nine-month Dissertation Writing Fellowships and a nine-month NEH Postdoctoral Fellowship for scholars in the history of science, technology and medicine.
+Dissertation and Postdoctoral Fellows use offices in the Consortium’s facility in Center City Philadelphia and have ready access to events and activities throughout Philadelphia’s vibrant academic and cultural communities.

-The Center’s fellowships may be held sequentially with fellowships offered separately by consortium member institutions but may not be held concurrently.
+The Consortium’s fellowships may be held sequentially with fellowships offered separately by consortium member institutions but may not be held concurrently.